 This Rosemary Chicken takes foolproof and delicious to a whole new level!
 The entire chicken is cooked in a slow cooker with incredible flavors like garlic, onion, paprika and thyme resulting in an unbelievable flavor that’s beyond irresistible!
-If you love my Southern Baked Chicken, Lemon Roast Chicken recipe , Slow Cooker Italian Beef, and my Brown Sugar Mississippi Pot Roast where you can create whole meals in one pot or vessel, you will love the ease and flavor of this dinner treat!
+If you love this, you will also love my Cider Herb Spiced Cornish Hens, Southern Baked Chicken, Lemon Roast Chicken recipe , Slow Cooker Italian Beef, and my Brown Sugar Mississippi Pot Roast where you can create whole meals in one pot or vessel, you will love the ease and flavor of this dinner treat!

 Perfect Rosemary Chicken Recipe Cooked in a Slow Cooker!

 Searching through cookbooks, leafing through food magazines and trolling through food blogs proves one thing over and over again: Cooks love making recipes with chicken.
 While the boneless chicken breast seems to be the choice in most recipes, the whole bird can’t be ignored.
 There’s nothing quite like a juicy chicken, perfuming the whole house, to get the drooling started.

 This recipe from my amazing friend Gina of SkinnyTaste is one that every home cook should have bookmarked.
 Although a whole chicken being made in a slow cooker can seem too good to be true, I promise it’s simple and delicious.
 What is it about a roasted chicken that makes people so happy?
 I roast chickens pretty often.
 I don’t even need to have a recipe in mind because I know there is always something to do with a roasted chicken like chicken noodle soup or chicken salad.